sobolevnrm/sobolevnrm.github.io/pelican/content/publications/baker1999polarization.md

 Date: 1999-01-01
 Category: Publications
 Slug: baker1999polarization
-Tags: solvation, electrostatics
+Tags: electrostatics, solvation
-Authors: Baker, NA, Hunenberger, PH, McCammon, JA
+Authors: Baker,, Hunenberger,, McCammon,
 Summary: Baker, NA, Hunenberger, PH, McCammon, JA.
 Polarization around an ion in a dielectric continuum with truncated electrostatic interactions.
 The Journal of Chemical Physics, 110, 10679-10692, 1999.

 Baker, NA, Hunenberger, PH, McCammon, JA.
 Polarization around an ion in a dielectric continuum with truncated electrostatic interactions.
 The Journal of Chemical Physics, 110, 10679-10692, 1999.